ro-msg-aws-training/resources/src/containers/index.md

 ## ECS

-Now that we our application ready and the images are published, we can run it.
+Now that our application is ready and the images are published, we can run it.
 The simplest option would probably be to spin up a server (EC2 instance), install docker on it, pull the images, and run the containers.

 Since the steps are clear, we could automate them or just use [ECS](https://aws.amazon.com/ecs/getting-started/) (Elastic Container Service) (checkout [this guide](https://aws.amazon.com/getting-started/hands-on/deploy-docker-containers/) for a basic intro) which already handles all of this for us.

-Moreover, ECS integrates well with the docker CLI and even docker compose.
+Moreover, ECS integrates well with the docker CLI and even docker-compose.
 You can find out more [here](https://docs.docker.com/cloud/ecs-integration/).

 :::warning Exercise
 **[Level 300]** Follow [this guide](https://aws.amazon.com/blogs/containers/deploy-applications-on-amazon-ecs-using-docker-compose/) to deploy a multi-tier web application on ECS.
 (Use ECS on EC2 instead of Fargate)